Something went wrong

 Adoption of solar home heating systems in New York

 Solar is the most environmentally friendly of all heating fuels.
 With an “active” solar heating system, liquid is circulated between solar panels on a home’s roof and a heat energy storage tank (similar to a hot water heater) in the basement.
-As it stands today, 49,551 homes in New York are heated with active solar arrays.
-This is a 48% drop from 2021, when 95,189 homes utilized active solar heating.
+Today, 49,551 homes in New York are heated with active solar arrays.
+This is a 54% drop from 2023, when 107,463 homes utilized active solar heating.

 New York Homeowner’s Guide to Selecting an Oil Company

-For New York households heating with fuel oil, choosing which of the 693 heating oil companies that serve New York plays a big role in determining how much money is spent on heating each winter.
+For New York homeowners heating with heating oil, picking which of the 694 heating oil companies that serve New York plays a big role in determining how much money is spent on heating each winter.

-Full Service Oil Companies: Homeowners who value a “set-it-and-forget-it” heating system pick one of the 297 “full-service” oil companies that serve New York.
-Full service companies such as Sunshine Oil & Fuels Inc or Erichsen's Fuel Service Inc Dependable Energy Services offer households annual contracts which consist of a combined package of both automatic heating oil delivery and furnace repair.
-With an automatic heating oil delivery contract, the company tracks your home’s number two heating oil consumption and makes deliveries when your tank is running low.
-The client does not need to monitor the level of the oil tank or place individual orders.
+Full Service Oil Companies: Homeowners who value a “set-it-and-forget-it” heating system select one of the 297 “full-service” oil companies that serve New York.
+Full service companies such as Sunshine Oil & Fuels Inc or Erichsen's Fuel Service Inc Dependable Energy Services offer clients annual contracts which consist of a combined package of both automatic heating oil delivery and boiler repair.
+With an automatic oil delivery contract, the company tracks your home’s fuel oil consumption and makes deliveries when your tank is running low.
+The homeowner does not need to monitor the level of the oil tank or place individual orders.

-Discount Oil Companies: Often called “COD Fuel” or “Cash Heating Oil” companies, discount oil companies are for customers who are budget-conscious.
-With discount oil companies, in return for better prices, you monitor the fuel oil level in your tank, and you place an oil order when you're running low.
-Examples of 2 New York cash heating oil companies serving New York include Aero Star Petroleum Inc Inc and Upstate Energy Inc. New York Number Two Heating Oil Company Statistics Number two heating oil Companies Serving New York: 693 companies .
-Average No of New York Homes served for Heating Oil : 1379410
+Discount Oil Companies: Also known by the names “COD Fuel” or “Cash Heating Oil” companies, discount oil companies are for households who are on a budget.
+With discount oil companies, in exchange for lower prices, you monitor the oil level in your tank, and you place an oil order when you're running low.
+Some of the 2 New York cash heating oil companies serving New York include Aero Star Petroleum Inc and Upstate Energy Inc.

 New York HouseholdsNew York Heating Oil Households

-Oil delivery is a two step process: First, an oil truck picks up oil at the nearest bulk fuel terminal.
-In the case of New York, two of the closest terminals are Citgo in Albany, NY and Buckeye in Brewerton, NY.
-Then, the truck delivers the #2 heating oil to homes and businesses in New York.
+With 664,748,714.28 gallons of heating oil delivered to New York homeowners the last heating season, the New York community looks to its 694 oil companies when temperatures dip.
+Oil delivery has two parts to it: First, an oil truck picks up oil at the nearest bulk fuel terminal (also known as a “rack”).
+In the case of New York, two of the closest terminals are Sprague in Bridgeport, CT and N.h.term in New Haven, CT.
+Then, the truck delivers the oil to homes and businesses throughout New York and the surrounding vicinity.